gitkraken/gitlens-docs/gitlens/GL-GK-AI.md

 ---
 <div class='callout callout--basic'>
     <p>More questions about Gitkraken AI?
 Please see our <a href="https://help.gitkraken.com/general/gitkraken-ai-faq/">GitKraken AI FAQ page</a> for more details.
-For additional questions or support regarding GitKraken AI features, please contact our support team or visit the [GitKraken Community forum](https://forum.gitkraken.com/).</p>
+For additional questions or support regarding GitKraken AI features, please contact our support team or visit the <a href="https://forum.gitkraken.com/">GitKraken Community forum</a>.</p>
 </div>